kevcoxe/kevcoxe.github.io/_posts/2025-24-07-first-post.md

 ---

 I have always been the guy who did not like writing.
 In high school I was told to write a 3 paragraph and I asked
-1) How manay sentenses per paragraph?
+1) How many sentences per paragraph?
-2) How many words per sentense?
+2) How many words per sentence?

 I wanted to narrow down my requirements to find the lowest requirement like it was some challenge.
 The teacher did not appreciate this.
 But I still passed.